Skip to main content

 Chinook, Coho, and Pink Salmon Identification

 In order to provide salmon and steelhead fishing opportunities, WDFW and the Tribes have marked salmon and steelhead by clipping the adipose fin (a small fatty fin directly behind the dorsal fin).
 In areas designated "release wild <insert fish name>", fin-clipped salmon and steelhead are the only fish that may be retained.
 The picture to the right shows a wild salmon and a fin-clipped or hatchery salmon.
 Please be careful in releasing wild fish– they are your fishing future!
-For tips on the best way to release fish, please see Selective Fishing and Fish Handling.
+For tips on the best way to release fish, please see Fish Handling Rules.
 In Marine Areas 5-13, it is illegal to bring a wild salmon or a species of salmon aboard a vessel if it is unlawful to retain those salmon.
 "Aboard a vessel" is defined as inside the gunwale.
 In Marine Area 2-2, it is unlawful to totally remove salmon from the water if it is illegal to retain those fish, except anglers fishing from boats 30' or longer are exempt.